lmjh/freelance_work_profile_website/README.md

 ## Other Credits and Acknowledgements

-* My Code Institute mentor, [Tim Nelson](https://tim.2bn.dev/), provided the script to display a Bootstrap modal when the user submits a validated form, as well as a wealth of other advice and assistance.
+* My Code Institute mentor, [Tim Nelson](https://tim.2bn.dev/), provided some assistance for the script to display a Bootstrap modal only when the user submits a validated form, as well as a wealth of other advice and assistance.
 * [Code Institute](https://codeinstitute.net/) for their useful lessons and reference materials.
 * [Pexels](https://www.pexels.com) was used to source images for Testimonials and About sections.
     - About section image: [Lake Surrounded by Mountain, by Lukas Hartman](https://www.pexels.com/photo/lake-surrounded-by-mountain-1462012/)